inan1993/Slogo_CS308/DESIGN.md

 #User Interface
 The diagram shows the simple layout of how the user interface will look like.
 It includes the display box for turtle’s movement as well the view boxes for variables, functions and command history.

-Currently, there are three ways to input ie. .
-The first one is inputPrompt where the user types the commands and presses the enter tab to send the command. the second way to input is to click the dropdown menu to access the resource folder to select the image for turtle. the third way to input is click the dropdown to select the color choice for either prn or background from the lists available in the dropdown.
+Currently, there are three ways to input.
+The first one is inputPrompt where the user types the commands and presses the enter tab to send the command. the second way to input is to click the dropdown menu to access the resource folder to select the image for turtle.
+The third way to input is click the dropdown to select the color choice for either pen or background from the lists available in the dropdown.

 In case of certain errors, the error message will be displayed in the error message box. this will coordinate with the SlogoModelController and get the response from the parser.